bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 and the second one from (2,2) to (5,6).

     path a = (0,0)[l:3,4] (2,2)[l:3,4]

+## Relative points

+Each of the following syntax denotes a relative point.

+- [l:dx,dy]

+This to draw a line from the current point to the new location is relative to the current point by dx and dy.
+Note that dx and dy are specified in Cartesian coordinates, thus positive dx is towards the right, and positive dy is towards the top.

+ [h:dx]

+This is to draw a horizontal line.

+- [v:dy]

+This is to draw a vertical line.

+- [a:rx,ry,angle,bigarcflag,sweepflag,dx,dy]

+This is to draw an arc to the end point that is dx/dy away from the current point.
+The arc is assumed to trace alone an elliptical arc with x-axis and y-axis each of which having a radius of 'rx' and 'ry'.
+The angle is in the unit of degrees, specifying the rotation of the ellipse if any, with a positive number denoting a counter-clockwise rotation.
+The 'bigarcflag' is set to 1 if the arc to be drawn are the longer of the two between the starting point and end point.
+Otherwise the shorter arc is to be drawn.
+The 'sweepflag' expresses whether the arc is to travel counterclockwise or clockwise from the current point to the new point; the value 0 is for a anti-clockwise rotation and the value 1 is for a clockwise rotation.
+Thus, to draw an arc from the last point to a new point that is on its right hand side of the last point, and if the sweepflag is set to 0, then the arc will always appear below both points.

+- [c:dx1,dy1,dx2,dy2,dx,dy]

+This is to draw a cubic Bezier curve from the current point to the new point that is dx/dy away.
+The (dx1,dy1), and (dx2,dy2) are two control points.
+Note that all numbers are specified relative to the last point.

+- [s:dx2,dy2,dx,dy]

+This is to draw a cubic Bezier curve from the current point to the new point that is dx/dy away.
+Only the second point of the current Bezier curve needs to be provided.
+The first control point is deduced from the second control point of the previous cubic Bezier curve operation.
+If the previous operation is not a cubic Bezier curve drawing, but a quadratic Bezier curve drawing, then the first control point of the quadratic curve is used to deduce the first control point of the current operation.
+If it is neither a cubic nor a quadrilatic, then the last point is assumed.

+- [q:dx1,dy1,dx,dy]

+This is to draw a quadrilatic Bezier curve.
+The dx1/dy1 is the only control point.
+The dx/dy is the new point.
+All positions are expressed relative to the last point.

+- [t:dx,dy]

+This is to draw a quadratic Bezier curve with the first control point deduced from a previous Bezier curve operation.
+If a previous operation is not a Bezier curve operation, then the last point is assumed to be control point, in which case the drawn curve will be straight line.

+- [angledist:30,1]
+- [angledist:30,1,2,2]

+The [angledist:30,1] directive is to construct a new line segment from the current point to a new location that is 1 unit distance away and 30 degrees counter-clockwise rotation from due east.

+The [angledist:30,1,1,1] directive is similar to the one before except for the fact that the 30 degree rotation is now to start from a non-zero degree angle that is formed between the reference point (1,1) and the current point: if the current point is (0,0) then the reference angle is 45 degrees, such that the constructed line segment is to land at a point that is 75 degrees rotation from due east.

+- [turn:30,1]

+This is to create a new point that is equivalent to making a left hand turn of 30 degrees from the direction you have arrived at the current point, and then travel for one more unit length.
+If it is to make a right hand turn, then set the angle to a negative number.

+- [clock:30,1]
+- [clock:30,1,4,0]

+This is to create a new point that is away from the current point in a direciton described by the angle, where angle 0 is straight north, and 90 degree is to the right hand side, -90 to the left hand side, and 180 is due south.
+The first argument is the angle, and the second one is the distance away from the current point.

+If there are a total of four arguments, then the last two arguments represents the x/y coordinates of a point from which the base angle is to be computed.
+The base angle is the angle formed between the due north line and the line between the current point and the new point.
+The clock angle is then being added on top of the base angle before used to figure out the new location.

+- [flip:5,5]

+This is to construct a new point that is the mirror image of the given point (5,5).
+The exact location of the new location depends on the last two points traveled, the direction of which is treated as a mirror to which the new point will be reflected upon.
+The net result could be thought of as folding a paper along the line of the mirror with a point on one side of the line, and see where that point will land on the other side of the line after folding.

+- [sweep:-1,0,180]

+This is to construct an arc of a given radius that is the same in both X and Y dimension.
+The first two argument is the relative position to the current position where the center of the arc is.
+The last argument is the number in degrees representing the angle to sweep over.
+A positive angle expresses that the sweep should happen in a counter-clockwise direction, and a negative value expresses a clockwise sweep.

+- [protrude:2]

+This is to a line protruding from the current extending a distance of "2", in the same direction that goes from the one before the current point to the current point.

+- [dot:0.2]

+This is to place a circle centered at the last position with a given radius of 0.2.
+The current path segment will be closed after this operation and the current point is not changed.

+- [m:2,-2]

+This operation is to create a new 'M' point that denotes the start of a new path segment.

+For [m:2,-2], the two numbers express a relative position from the current 'lastpt', after which the current point is updated to this new location.

+[ Points of objects]

+It is possible to add a path point that is an existing point of an object, such as a node or box.
+A node or a box is an object crreated by the the use of the 'node' or 'box' command.
+Each of these command creates one or more objects named a node or a box.

+Both the node and a box are able to be referred to by a Id, which consists of word characters, such as letters, digits, and underscores.
+Unlike a symbol name, which must start with a letter, the Id of a node or a box does not have this restriction.
+Any combination of word characters is allows.

+For a node, which is always a circle, and a box, which is by default a rectangle, but could also be other shapes by the use of the 'boxtype' attribute, there are anchor points thare points around the outline of the shape, that can be used as the position of the path.
+Following example draws a line between two points where the first point is located 2 grid distance to the left and 3 grid distance north of the node of id "a", to the anchor of another node that is the at the due north of the node.

+    draw <node.a:n,-2,3> ~ <node.a:n>

+The syntax for expressing an "anchor" point of an object the use of a set of angle brackets, within which the Id of the object, followed by a period and the anchor name,and then the colon, and then two numbers expressing the offset from that point.
+This syntax allows for a line to be drawn from a point outside of this anchor to an anchor itself, which is what happened for the example above.

+## Saving an retrieving a path

 A path can be saved and later retrieved by a name.
 This can be done by the 'path' command.
 There are other ways create a path as well.